KukuruzaAndrii/XOX/README.md

 Client
  - three.js

+ Demo on heroku:
- Demo on heroku (❗slow cold run, about 30 sec❗) (use 2 tabs to emulate 2 players):
+ -❗slow cold run, about 30 sec❗
+ - use 2 tabs to emulate 2 players:
  https://xox-xox.herokuapp.com/